renanvallerio/renanvallerio/README.md

 ### What's up!
 I'm Renan Valério, it's good to see you here 👋

-Brazilian developer, learning Web and Mobile development with JavaScript and Node JS.
+Brazilian developer, learning Web and Mobile development with JavaScript, TypeScript and Node JS.
 I intend to learn React JS and React Native. | [Open to job offers]

 <!--
 **renanvallerio/renanvallerio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.